Does living in the house ruin a dog’s scenting

 exhaust fumes from a vehicle, an encounter with a

-skunk – any overpowering scent can temporarily
+skunk, or smoker – any overpowering scent can temporarily

 overwhelm a nose, including our own.
 And those